 Artistic License - Physics: At one point, Bryan and Kim together triangulate his position over cellphone by having her set off a loud noise (in this case a grenade) and him counting how long it takes him to hear it through his phone versus through the air.
 The problem is, cell phone conversations are rarely instantaneous; there's typically a portion-of-a-second lag between transmission and reception.
 While it would be in-character for Bryan to be able to factor this into his calculations, such reasoning could easily lead to Fan Wank, so let us simply say that this issue was not addressed and leave it at that.

 For that matter, Bryan's calculations aren't even accurate.
-He counts off 4.5 seconds between Kim detonating a grenade to when he hears it, and so concludes that he is at a 4.5 miles radius from Kim, a 1 second to 1 kilometer ratio.
-However, the speed of sound in air is ~340 mps, so the correct calculation of Bryan’s distance from Kim should have an approximate radious of 1.6 km.
+He counts off 4.5 seconds between Kim detonating a grenade to when he hears it, and so concludes that he is at a 4.5 miles radius from Kim, a 1 second to 1 mile ratio.
+However, the speed of sound in air is ~340 mps, so the correct calculation of Bryan's distance from Kim should have an approximate radius of 1.6 km, or just under one mile.

 Bottomless Magazines: Especially during the car chase, Bryan fires his automatic pistol far more times than the magazine would allow and is never shown reloading.